 Deferred Retirement Option Plan (DROP): Beginning July 2002, eligible members of MPORS can participate in the DROP by filing a one-time irrevocable election with the Board.
 The DROP is governed by Title 19, Chapter 9, Part 12, MCA.
 A member must have completed at least twenty years of membership service to be eligible.
 They may elect to participate in the DROP for a minimum of one month and a maximum of 60 months and may only participate in the DROP once.
 A participant remains a member of the MPORS, but will not receive membership service or service credit in the system for the duration of the member's DROP period.
 During participation in the DROP, all mandatory contributions continue to the retirement system.
 A monthly benefit is calculated based on salary and years of service to date as of the beginning of the DROP period.
+The monthly benefit is paid into the member's DROP account until the end of the DROP period.
 At the end of the DROP period, the participant may receive the balance of the DROP account in a lump-sum payment or in a direct rollover to another eligible plan, as allowed by the IRS.
 If the participant continues employment after the DROP period ends, they will again accrue membership service and service credit.
 The DROP account cannot be distributed until employment is formally terminated.